Showing posts with label Great Power Politics. Show all posts

 for the German economy and, indirectly, for the entire European Union. «

-Germany was played by the United States and continues to score own goals in tackling this economic crisis.
-Germany's dire situation is being caused by three main reasons: Number one, the country's sky high energy prices.
-Number two, its reduced exports to Russia and China.
-And number three, its increases in military expenditure.
+Germany has been played by the United States and continues to score own goals in tackling this economic crisis.
+The country's dire situation is caused by three main factors: first, the sky-high energy prices; second, reduced exports to Russia and China; and third, increased military expenditure.

 » China called the Nord Stream pipeline blast an act of international terrorism,

 [...]
-As much as the US is to blame here, astonishingly, almost all of Germany's political elite, mainstream media, and general population, have eagerly obeyed America's wishes to demonize and decouple from Russia and China.
-This is absolutely bizarre and frankly foolish, because numerous experts and German business leaders have repeatedly warned that decoupling would destroy the German economy.
-The sad truth is that much of Germany's political and media establishment has a long history of blindly taking US-formed policy narratives at face value - even when they themselves are the ones getting screwed.
+As much as the US is to blame here, astonishingly, almost all of Germany's political elite, mainstream media, and general population have eagerly obeyed America's wishes to demonize and decouple from Russia and China.
+This is absolutely bizarre and frankly foolish, as numerous experts and German business leaders have repeatedly warned that decoupling would destroy the German economy.
+The sad truth is that much of Germany's political and media establishment has a long history of blindly accepting US-formed policy narratives at face value—even when they themselves are the ones getting harmed.
 The best recent example of this is the bombing of the Nord Stream pipeline, whose sole purpose was to transport natural gas from Russia to Germany and the rest of Western Europe.

 » Germany's establishment has been one of the biggest cheerleaders for severing its energy ties with Russia.